 The Department of Human Services has a handy checklist of some of the more common organisations you'll need to notify.

 You can also enter the deceased's details into the Australian Death Notification Service, which lets you notify multiple organisations in one go so their accounts can be closed or transferred.

 You can stop most unsolicited mail being sent to the deceased person by registering with the Association for Data-driven Marketing and Advertising (ADMA) for the 'do not mail' service.

 What to do with social media accounts

-If you are struggling, a good place to seek help is via your GP, who can refer you to a counsellor or psychologist if needed.
+If you're struggling, a good place to seek help is through your GP, who can refer you to a counsellor or psychologist if you need one.

-Otherwise there are plenty of places to seek out support and assistance when you are grieving – here are some organisations that can be found online:
+Otherwise, there are plenty of places to seek out support and assistance when you're grieving, including: